 Moral of the story: Don’t listen to everything he tells you, especially when he says his ex-girlfriend’s crazy.

 #3.
 He confessed to cheating on his exes, saying he would never do that to me because I was the love of his life.

-Six days before I was about to fly 10,000 miles to visit him at the end of our two-month long distance relationship, I found out that— surprise, surprise, he cheated on me.
+Six days before I was about to fly 10,000 miles to visit him at the end of our two-month long-distance relationship, I found out that— surprise, surprise, he cheated on me.
 I’m not saying that cheaters will always remain cheaters, but in his case, he did exactly what he said he’d never do to me.
-Because once again, he never wanted me, he really just wanted the idea of me.

 #4.
 He asked me to move across the world for him one week into dating.

 One week into our relationship, I was sleeping over at his place every single night.
 We were ready to move in together and have our own place.
 We started talking about the future, and I always thought that making future plans was a sign of a healthy relationship.
 It meant that you were planning to experience life beyond what was in the moment.
-It felt really sweet that he asked me to move across the world for him, and I was so dizzy in love I felt like I could really do it… except that I had a dead-end job back home which I had signed a four-year contract to.
+It felt really sweet that he asked me to move across the world for him, and I was so dizzy in love I felt like I could really do it… except that I had to serve a bond for a job back home.

 #5.
 He forgot my birthday.